mattyoung101/ant_colony_hpc/docs/parallel.md

 ```
 // main.cpp
 Master/Worker: Run init code (it's deterministic, so should be OK).
 All workers now have same state.
-Master/Worker: Perform code split (change our behaviour based on if we are master or worker).

 // World::update
 Master (Rank 0): Broadcast the clean buffer for each SnapGrid to all workers.